fightron/core-js/resources/README.md

 * `minDistance` (`miD`) - minimum distance for the action to activate, in centimeters.
 Defaults to zero.
 * `maxDistance` (`maD`) - maximum distance for the action to activate, in centimeters.
 Defaults to full screen distance (value TBD).
 * `airborne` (`air`) - set to `true` to make this action only executable while the Character is in the air.
-* `skillId` (`sk`) - (optional) ID of the Skill the enemy will execute that triggers this action.
+* `aiMemoryId` (`aim`) - (optional) ID of the Memory with the Skill the enemy will execute that triggers this action.
 When present, the action will be flagged as "reaction".
-The Skill must be in the robot's "Memory" (see next Resource) for this reaction to be executable.
+The Memory must be valid (not forgotten) for this reaction to be executable.
 * `inputSequenceId` (`in`) - input sequence to enter if action rolls successfully.
 Can be a single button/directional press or a complete sequence.
 The accuracy and speed of the entered sequence depends on the __Execution__ A.I.
 Attribute.
 * `nextActionId` (`n`) - instead of entering an input sequence, the successful activation of this action can reroute to another action.
 Mutually exclusive with `inputSequenceId`.